The MoneyAware team recently travelled to London to meet with one of...

 1. Cleaner of teeth

-Baking soda is supposed to be good for polishing your pearly whites, so if you’re interested in more natural toothpaste, mix several teaspoons of baking soda with water to make a paste and brush to your heart’s content.
+Baking soda is supposed to be good for polishing your pearly whites, so if you’re interested in more natural toothpaste, mix several teaspoons of baking powder with water to make a paste and brush to your heart’s content.

 2. Washer of mouths